mixpanel/docs/pages/docs/migration/overview.md

 ### Data audit

-We’ve found from experience that <20% of the data in a product analytics tool is used for 80%+ of the queries.
+We've found from experience that <20% of the data in a product analytics tool is used for 80%+ of the queries.
 This is especially true the longer you have been using a tool - over time teams add more and more tracking for new events and properties, and without strong data governance practices, you will inevitably have some messy data in your current analytics tool(s).

 In the spirit of making sense of the mess, we don't recommended that you bring all historical data into Mixpanel.
 A common practice is to leverage your current providers' tooling to understand which reports, events, and properties are queried by your users.
 No queries in the past 30 days?
 These events and properties have probably gone stale - there is low value and high effort in bringing them to Mixpanel, so cut them from your import and do not migrate the existing tracking.

-After you’ve gotten rid of the obvious (the reports, events, and properties no one uses), you can fine tune this approach by doing user interviews with your top users/champions.
+After you've gotten rid of the obvious (the reports, events, and properties no one uses), you can fine tune this approach by doing user interviews with your top users/champions.
 These users can help you explicitly define the data they need brought along to Mixpanel (mapped to their key questions and KPIs) so you can focus on what matters.
 Because these users are the ones building reporting others use, capturing their use cases and making them change agents can be highly beneficial to your migration.

 This data audit step is optional, but highly recommended - It is a larger upfront investment to make it easier for your users to find useful metrics / reports and avoid higher maintenance costs in the future.